Puan Maharani: Corruption scandal

-On 22 March 2018, former House of Representatives speaker Setya Novanto, while on trial for corruption, testified Puan received a bribe of $500,000 from businessman Made Oka Masagung in connection with an electronic identity card program when she was a legislator, serving as chairwoman of the PDIP faction in the House of Representatives.
+On 22 March 2018, former House of Representatives speaker Setya Novanto, while on trial for corruption, testified that Puan received a bribe of $500,000 from businessman Made Oka Masagung in connection with an electronic identity card program when she was a legislator, serving as chairwoman of the PDIP in the House of Representatives.
 Puan admitted to knowing Made Oka but denied discussing the e-ID case with him.
 Made Oka, who was jailed for 10 years for his role in the e-ID bribery scandal, denied giving any money to legislators, saying he could not remember a meeting with them.
 Indonesia Corruption Watch called on the Corruption Eradication Commission (KPK) to check the veracity of the allegation made against Puan.
 KPK chairman Agus Rahardjo said Setya's testimony was "only talk" and Puan would not be questioned if no evidence had been found.

-2019–present: Speakership
+House speaker

+Appointment

-Following Indonesia's April 2019 general election, in which provisional results indicated PDIP had received the most votes, Puan was touted to become Speaker of the House for the 2019-2024 period, becoming the first female Speaker of the body.
+Following Indonesia's April 2019 general election, in which provisional results indicated that the PDIP had received the most votes, Puan was touted to become Speaker of the House for the 2019–2024 period, becoming the first female Speaker of the body.
 She has also indicated she may run for the presidency in 2024.
-Individually, she obtained 404,034 votes for her ticket for the council, the most of any legislative candidates in the country.
+Individually, she obtained 404,034 votes for her ticket to the council, the most of any legislative candidates in the country.
 She was appointed as Speaker on 1 October 2019, becoming the first woman to hold the position.